Edward Seaga: Early political career

-Prime Minister
+Prime minister

-Edward P.G.
-Seaga became Prime Minister of Jamaica following 30 October 1980 general election, when the JLP won a landslide victory over the incumbent PNP, with the largest mandate until 1993, when the PNP surpassed that total.
-Out of 60 seats contested in 1980, the JLP won 51 seats to the PNP's nine.
+Seaga became Prime Minister of Jamaica following the 30 October 1980 general election, when the JLP won a landslide victory over the incumbent PNP, with the largest mandate until 1993, when the PNP surpassed that total.
+Out of 60 seats contested in 1980, the JLP won 51 to the PNP's nine.

-The mandate of Seaga and the JLP was renewed in the uncontested 1983 General Elections.
-He continued as Prime Minister until February 1989.
+Seaga and the JLP won the 1983 general election.
+The JLP ran unopposed, as the PNP boycotted the elections in protest of the JLP's refusal to update the voter register system amid allegations of voter fraud.
+He continued as prime minister until February 1989.

-Widely regarded as the most influential Jamaican Prime Minister, Seaga was a controversial figure.
-His supporters claim that he 'saved' Jamaica from communism, while others assert that he 'mash up' Jamaica.
+Widely regarded as one of the most influential Jamaican prime ministers, Seaga was a controversial figure.
+His supporters claim that he 'saved' Jamaica from communism, while others assert that he 'mashed up' Jamaica.
 Columnist and attorney-at-law Daniel Thwaites said that while these diametrically opposed sentiments run to the extremes, both are surprisingly prevalent.
 "It is a barometer of the lasting contentiousness and potential divisiveness of any appraisal of Papa Eddie", Thwaites said, arguing that the only other figure in Jamaican political history who could possibly be as controversial as Seaga would be his nemesis, the late former Prime Minister Michael Manley.
 Thwaites said, "because of their titanic decades-long confrontation, they will be forever – and, perhaps ironically – inextricably linked".

+Economic policies and IMF agreements

+During his tenure as premiership, Seaga implemented free-market economic policies, including agreements with the International Monetary Fund (IMF).
+His administration embraced neoliberal reforms, reducing government intervention in the economy and privatizing state-owned enterprises.
+While these policies stabilized Jamaica’s economy, they also led to austerity measures, high unemployment, and social unrest.
+Critics argue that Seaga’s economic approach disproportionately affected the working class, deepening inequalities.

+Foreign policy

-In terms of foreign policy, the Caribbean has long been seen as an unofficial "backyard" of the United States of America.
-In a region with such a complicated, intertwined history meshed with various world superpowers, the act of making decisions that can irrevocably effect the country is handled with care.
-Understanding the threat associated with communism, Seaga reversed the hands of friendship extended by Manley to Cuba and Grenada, two countries that had adopted strong anti-American stances during the Russo-American political standoff of the 70s and 80s.
-In an attempt to steer his country into the clear, he was forced into adopting an alliance with world leaders such as Ronald Reagan and Margaret Thatcher, Seaga cut ties with Cuba shortly after winning the 1980 election, and he, as the representative of the strongest Caribbean nation, indirectly acknowledged the Caribbean's support for the US invasion of Grenada in 1983.
-In doing so, Seaga is credited with preventing the eradication of Jamaica economically and saving the country from a path leading to shackling sanctions like Cuba or a foreign invasion to eliminate communism as seen in Grenada.
+A staunch anti-communist, Seaga reversed the diplomatic engagement that Manley had pursued with Cuba and Grenada, two countries that had adopted strong anti-American stances following the Cuban Revolution in 1959 and the 1979 Grenada Revolution, respectively.
+Seaga formed a close relationship with United States President Ronald Reagan and British Prime Minister Margaret Thatcher.
+Seaga cut ties with Cuba shortly after winning the 1980 election, and sent a small contingent of forces to support the U.S. invasion of Grenada in October-November 1983.
+By 1983, Jamaica had become the third largest recipient of U.S. aid per capita after Egypt and Israel.

-In the 1980s, the Seaga administration became embroiled in accusations of a dark circle of narco-banking involving the contras of Nicaragua, the CIA and the Israeli money-launderer Eli Tisona.
-Seaga's Agro 21 programme was accused of involvement in cocaine trafficking from Colombia, and its Spring Plains project employed Shower Posse's Lester Coke, a.k.a.
-Jim Brown, as Head of Security.
+In the 1980s, the Seaga administration became embroiled in accusations of a dark circle of narco-banking involving the Contras of Nicaragua, the CIA and the Israeli money-launderer Eli Tisona.
+Seaga's Agro 21 programme was accused of involvement in cocaine trafficking from Colombia, and its Spring Plains project employed Shower Posse's Lester Lloyd Coke, also known as Jim Brown, as head of security.
 However, these allegations went unproven, with all investigations coming up blank.